Admiral William Dickson1

 Archibald Dickson is the son of unknown Dickson.1

-Archibald Dickson lived at Pontefract, Yorkshire, England.1
+He lived at Pontefract, Yorkshire, EnglandG.1

 Children of Archibald Dickson